 Treatment for Other Complications

-Pilocarpine (Salagen) has been approved for treating dry mouth in people with scleroderma and Sjogren syndrome.
-In one study, patients with Sjogren syndrome experienced increased salivation after the first dose.
-Patients reported improvement in speaking, sleeping, and swallowing food without drinking.
+Pilocarpine (Salagen) has been approved for treating dry mouth in people with scleroderma and Sjögren syndrome.
+In one study, people with Sjögren syndrome experienced increased salivation after the first dose.
+People reported improvement in speaking, sleeping, and swallowing food without drinking.
 Side effects of this drug include sweating, increased need to urinate, chills, and flushing.

 Treatment for Lung Complications

-Use of this drug may improve survival in patients who show early signs of lung deterioration, notably inflammation in the small lung airways (alveolitis).
-The drug is not recommended for patients with existing stable pulmonary fibrosis and no signs of inflammation.
+Use of this drug may improve survival in people who show early signs of lung deterioration, notably inflammation in the small lung airways (alveolitis).
+The drug is not recommended for people with existing stable pulmonary fibrosis and no signs of inflammation.

 Several types of drugs are used to treat pulmonary hypertension.
 Anticoagulants taken by mouth, such as warfarin (Coumadin), are a standard treatment used to prevent blood clots from forming.
 Diuretic treatment and supplemental oxygen are recommended for patients with fluid retention and low blood oxygen, respectively.

 Vasodilators help open blood vessels and relieve pressure in arteries of the lungs.
 Vasodilators used to treat pulmonary hypertension fall into several different drug classes.

 Calcium Channel Blockers (CCBs): Some people with pulmonary hypertension benefit from these drugs.
 They help relax blood vessels in the heart and lungs, and increase the supply of oxygen.
 However, CCBs are only appropriate for people who meet certain diagnostic criteria, including those who do not have right-sided heart failure.
 Long-acting nifedipine, diltiazem, or amlodipine are the preferred calcium channel blockers.